-The FTT proposal remains subject to negotiation between the participating Member States and its timing remains unclear.
-Additional EU Member States may decide to participate.
-Prospective holders of Treasury Notes are advised to seek their own professional advice in relation to the FTT.
+Prospective holders of the Bonds are advised to seek their own professional advice in relation to the FTT.

-2.2.29 Potential purchasers and sellers of the Bonds may be required to pay taxes or other documentary charges or duties in accordance with the laws and practices of the country where the Bonds are transferred or other jurisdictions
+2.2.28 Potential purchasers and sellers of the Bonds may be required to pay taxes or other documentary charges or duties in accordance with the laws and practices of the country where the Bonds are transferred or other jurisdictions

 Potential purchasers and sellers of the Bonds should be aware that they may be required to pay taxes or other documentary charges or duties in accordance with the laws and practices of the country where the Bonds are transferred or other jurisdictions.
-Potential investors are advised not to rely upon the tax summary contained in this Prospectus but to seek the advice of a tax professional regarding their individual tax liabilities with respect to the acquisition, sale and redemption of the Bonds.
+Potential investors are advised not to rely upon the tax summary contained in this Information Memorandum but to seek the advice of a tax professional regarding their individual tax liabilities with respect to the acquisition, sale and redemption of the Bonds.
 Only these advisors are in a position to duly consider the specific situation of the potential investor.
-This investment consideration has to be read in connection with the taxation sections of this Prospectus.
+This investment consideration has to be read in connection with the taxation sections of this Information Memorandum.
 Such taxes or documentary charges could also be due in case of a possible change of the statutory seat of the Issuer.
 In addition, potential purchasers should be aware that tax regulations and their application by the relevant taxation authorities change from time to time.
 Accordingly, it is not possible to predict the precise tax treatment which will apply at any given time.

-2.2.30 Investment restrictions
+2.2.29 Investment restrictions